null

 Artwork is printed on 10 mil cardstock sheet.
 It carries 95% brightness and tensile strength of 100 pounds per inch.

 Each print is laser cut to your specifications, as presented by available options.
-You will receive the print with insert cutouts designed to fit your chosen brand.
+You will receive the print with perforated button inserts designed to fit your chosen button brand.
+In some cases, such as the Mayflash series, the control panel elements may also have perforated cuts.
 Gently press downward to remove the cutouts.

 Important Notes about Color Fidelity, Brightness

 • Please do not change the RGB color space of our templates to CYMK when submitting your artwork.
-Our templates are intentionally designed in the RGB color space to best match most customer's screen expectations.
-We will not reprint artwork whose template is changed to CYMK color space.
+Our templates are intentionally designed in the RGB color space to best match most customer's screen expectations, and will typically convert CYMK to RGB when printing.
+We will not honor demands to reprint artwork whose template is changed to CYMK color space.

 • Unless properly calibrated to your printer and viewing environment, your monitor does not accurately represent the brightness of paper.
 Artwork submissions may need adjustment to ensure prints are not too dark.
 Please read this helpful support article for more information